-Also, keep in mind that if you're paying for 12-months of off-campus housing, tax law does not specify whether or not you can withdraw enough money to cover that entire time, for example, while you're on summer break.
+Also, keep in mind that if you're paying for 12-months of off-campus housing, tax law does not specify whether or not you can withdraw enough money to cover the time that you're not in school, such as during summer break.
 Since the guidelines say “enrolled at least half-time” there could be an issue with withdrawing money if you're not enrolled in school during the summer months.

 Is off-campus housing tax deductible?
 No

 Unfortunately, you cannot deduct rent for off-campus housing on income taxes, because you could potentially use the dwelling for personal use as well.